-Using our tripods and neutral density filters, we will slow down the shutters and make all the moving cars on the roads and bridges DISAPPEAR, making it seem as though there is no traffic in the evening rush hour!
+Using the railings to steady our cameras and neutral density filters, we will slow down the shutters and make all the moving cars on the roads and bridges DISAPPEAR, making it seem as though there is no traffic in the evening rush hour!
 How cool is THAT?

 We will then move around to the western side of the Terrace and shoot the sunset itself, a lovely golden and orange hue as it sets behind the skyscrapers in Arlington across the Potomac River.